grafana/mimir/docs/sources/tools/mimirtool/_index.md

 #### Lint

-This command's aim is not to verify correctness but just YAML and PromQL expression formatting within the rule file.
+This command's aim is not to verify query correctness but just YAML and PromQL expression formatting within the rule file.
 This command always edits in place, you can use the dry run flag (`-n`) if you'd like to perform a trial run that does not make any changes.
 This command does not interact with your Grafana Mimir cluster.